 - unprocessed goods of plant or animal origin

-- soiled items, or items containing organic residues
+- soiled goods, or goods containing organic residues

-- items knowingly infested with pests or a disease.
+- goods knowingly infested with pests or a disease.

-- all used equipment and machinery – drain all standing water, and ensure the equipment (for example barbeques, lawnmowers and quad bikes) is free from contamination
+- All used equipment and machinery – drain all standing water, and ensure the equipment (for example barbeques, lawnmowers and quad bikes) is free from contamination.

-- Garden furniture, fencing, pots and ornaments, outdoor toys, tools and implements – make sure all soil, animal and plant debris are removed and all surfaces are thoroughly cleaned
+- Garden furniture, fencing, pots and ornaments, outdoor toys, tools and implements – remove all soil, animal and plant debris and thoroughly clean all surfaces.

-- Animal beds and bedding, cages, tanks, saddlery and grooming equipment – wash and vacuum animal bedding, and clean grooming equipment to ensure all residual pet hair has been removed, drain and clean fish tanks.
+- Animal beds and bedding, cages, tanks, saddlery and grooming equipment – wash and vacuum animal bedding, and clean grooming equipment and cages to ensure all residual pet hair has been removed, drain and clean fish tanks.
 Check BICON for import conditions for horse equipment.

-- fresh water sporting equipment – make sure reservoirs are completely drained and dry, and that equipment is dry on arrival, including wetsuits, gumboots and fishing tackle.
+- Fresh water sporting equipment – completely drained and dry reservoirs, and dry equipment including jet skis, boats, wetsuits, gumboots and fishing tackle.

 - Wooden artefacts and toys, musical instruments, furniture, kitchenware, timber, and items with wooden components- check surfaces of your timber items for any signs of insect infestation (sawdust–like powder, fresh holes, chewed timber or tunnels).

 - If you find signs of insect infestation, consider either not bringing the item, or treating it for the timber pests prior to shipment.